LauraBrogan/pands-problem-set-2019/README.md

 ## Running the Code
 1. Make sure you have python installed.
-2. From the comand line interface open the folder pands=problem-set-2019
+2. From the comand line interface open the folder pands-problem-set-2019
-3. For each solution to run enter eg python soultion-1.py and follow the prompts.
+3. For each solution to run enter eg. python solution-1.py etc. and follow the prompts.
-4. For Soultion 9
+4. For Soultion 9 when you enter phyton solution-9.py you will then be asked to enter file name please enter staunton.txt.

 ## What each file contains

-1. solution-1.py contains my solution to problem 1 in the problem set
+1. **solution-1.py** contains my solution to problem 1 in the problem set.

+2. **solution-2.py** contains my solution to problem 2 in the problem set.

+3. **solution-3.py** contains my solution to problem 2 in the problem set.

+4. **solution-4.py** contains my solution to problem 4 in the problem set.

+5. **solution-5.py** contains my solution to problem 5 in the problem set.

+6. **solution-6.py** contains my solution to problem 6 in the problem set.

+7. **solution-7.py** contains my solution to problem 7 in the problem set.

+8. **solution-8.py** contains my solution to problem 8 in the problem set.

+9. **solution-9.py** contains my solution to problem 9 in the problem set.

+1. **solution-9.py** contains my solution to problem 9 in the problem set.

 ## References
 List Reference and I used ?? in form of my solutions, as commended in the code.